-DBHDD refers waiver participants to advocacy organizations to furnish independent advocacy as needed for participants who direct their services.
+DBHDD enters into agreements with individual advocates or advocacy organizations to furnish independent advocacy as needed for participants who direct their services.
 The individuals or organizations that provide independent advocacy do not provide other direct services to the participant, perform assessments, or conduct waiver monitoring, oversight or fiscal functions that have a direct impact on a participant.
-Independent advocates assists participants and their representatives in mediation, conflict resolution, or problem solution in respect to any of their waiver service, including those they direct.
+Independent advocacy assists participants and their representatives in mediation, conflict resolution, or problem solution in respect to any of their waiver service, including those they direct.
 DBHDD is responsible for informing participants and their representatives of the availability of independent advocacy through statewide training and education.

-l.
-Voluntary Termination of Participant Direction.
+I. Voluntary Termination of Participant Direction.
 Describe how the state accommodates a participant who voluntarily terminates participant direction in order to receive services through an alternate service delivery method, including how the state assures continuity of services and participant health and welfare during the transition from participant direction: